FREE Case Review (866) 588-0600

 OSHA is a regulatory agency of the U.S. Department of Labor which was established by Congress under President Richard Nixon in December 1970.
 OSHA's mission is to "assure safe and healthy working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education, and assistance."

 The agency also enforces a number of different whistleblower statutes and regulations.
-OSHA’s workplace safety inspections are intended to reduce injury rates and costs without adverse effects on employment, sales, credit ratings, or firm survival.
+OSHA's occupational safety inspections are intended to reduce injury rates and costs without adverse effects on employment, sales, credit ratings, or firm survival.

 What is an Extended/Unusual Work Shift?